 It should be clear from the outset that there are two dimensions to the issues of sustainability in a training project of this nature.
+One dimension is the extent to which the College is given support by headquarters which is part of the Malawi government.
+The College falls under the Marine Department that is one department in the Ministry of Transport.
+The College is at the mercy of certain governmental procedures regarding staffing and revenue, which cut across many Ministries and government departments.
+A change in these procedures is not carried out lightly and certainly not at the level at which the College functions.
+Examples are the stringent rules governing the collection of revenue from College operations as a government institution and the lack of flexibility in offering staff employment packages worthy of their education and experience.

-- One dimension is the extent to which the college is given support by headquarters the Marine Department which is one department in the Ministry of Transport.
-The college is at the mercy of certain governmental procedures regarding staffing and revenue, which cut across many Ministries and government departments.
-A change in these procedures is not carried out lightly and certainly not at the level at which the college functions.
-Examples are the stringent rules governing the collection of revenue from college operations as a government institution and the lack of flexibility in offering staff employment packages worthy of their education and experience. - The other issue that affects sustainability are the relationships that the college has with industry partners in merchant marine and fishing.
-The college seeks to serve industry through the provision of training personnel, which in turn provides the college a service through selection and sponsorship of students and their placement during practical training.
-Here the college can take a much more proactive stance with regard to sustainability than it can in its relationship with the government, where of necessity the relationship is more reactive.
+The other issue that affects sustainability are the relationships that the College has with industry partners in merchant marine and fishing, which it seeks to serve through the provision of training personnel, and which in turn provide the College a service through selection and sponsorship of students and their placement during practical training.
+Here the College can take a much more proactive stance with regard to sustainability than it can in its relationship with the government, where of necessity the relationship is more reactive.

-The college must at all times be aware of the needs of the industry and try to meet them through consultative relationships and the drawing up of agreements.
+The College must at all times be aware of the needs of the industry and try to meet them through consultative relationships and the drawing up of agreements.
 It is worth noting that the "industry" is both private and public.
-MALDECO has been the largest player in the private sector with regard to fishing, but the privatization of Malawi Lake Services, the most long-serving and loyal partner in the public sector, may have implications for the sustainable management of the college in general, especially if fishing and merchant courses can be taught together as has been the case in 2000 and 2001.
+MALDECO has been the largest player in the private sector with regard to fishing, but the privatization of Malawi Lake Services, the most long-serving and loyal partner in the public sector, may have implications for the sustainable management of the College in general, especially if fishing and merchant courses can be taught together as has been the case in 2000 and 2001.
 An important player in the public sector for the sustainability of the activities initiated by the project is the Department of Fisheries, both through its own training activities and the need for trained staff on its research vessels.
-Both ICEIDA and the college may encounter difficulties in establishing formal agreements with the Fisheries Department, though informally and at lower levels, good relationships exist.
+Both ICEIDA and the College may encounter difficulties in establishing formal agreements with the Fisheries Department, though informally and at lower levels, good relationships exist.